 Capernaum is in a basalt region of the country.

 These grinders may have been used here, as wheat and barley can be grown in the region, but it may also be that the grinders themselves were "manufactured" here at Capernaum.
 Matt.
-18:6 ". . . but whoever causes one of these little ones who believe in Me to stumble, it is better for him that a heavy millstone be hung around his neck, and that he be drowned in the depth of the sea."
+18:6 ". . . but whoever causes one of these little ones who believe in Me to stumble, it is better for him that a heavy millstone is hung around his neck, and that he be drowned in the depth of the sea."